Tetrakis hexahedron

 In geometry, a tetrakis hexahedron (also known as a tetrahexahedron, hextetrahedron, tetrakis cube, and kiscube) is a Catalan solid.
 Its dual is the truncated octahedron, an Archimedean solid.

 It can be called a disdyakis hexahedron or hexakis tetrahedron as the dual of an omnitruncated tetrahedron, and as the barycentric subdivision of a tetrahedron.

-Cartesian coordinates
+As a Kleetope

-Cartesian coordinates for the 14 vertices of a tetrakis hexahedron centered at the origin, are the points (±3/2, 0, 0), (0, ±3/2, 0), (0, 0, ±3/2) and (±1, ±1, ±1).
+The name "tetrakis" is used for the Kleetopes of polyhedra with square faces.
+Hence, the tetrakis hexahedron can be considered as a cube with square pyramids covering each square face, the Kleetope of the cube.
+The resulting construction can be either convex or non-convex, depending on the square pyramids' height.
+For the convex result, this solid comprises twenty-four isosceles triangles.
+A non-convex form of this shape, with equilateral triangle faces, has the same surface geometry as the regular octahedron, and a paper octahedron model can be re-folded into this shape.
+This form of the tetrakis hexahedron was illustrated by Leonardo da Vinci in Luca Pacioli's Divina proportione.